-To make asparagus soup, sauté a little onion in oil, add chopped roast asparagus, add a little chicken (or vegetable) stock, lemon juice, salt and pepper.
+To make asparagus soup, sauté a little onion in oil, add chopped roast (or steamed) asparagus, add a little chicken (or vegetable) stock, lemon juice, salt and pepper.
 Puree in a blender.
 That’s it.

 For creamy soup, try using coconut milk.
 It’s a great alternative for people with dairy sensitivities or anyone trying to eat a more plant-based diet.
 My favorite brand is Native Forest.

 Half and half is another option for those who enjoy dairy products.
 Add just enough to get it to the viscosity you want, either thick or fluid.
 Heat gently and enjoy.